juancarlospaco/faster-than-requests/README.md

 Functions do not have internal `try: except:` blocks, so you can wrap them inside `try: except:` blocks if you need very resilient code.

+Maybe it works on 32Bit, but is not supported, integer sizes are too small, and performance can be worse.

+Maybe it works on Python 2, but is not supported, and performance can be worse.

 </details>